jeffohanalevy-design/qa-service-fastapi/README.md

 Initially I also left over the timestamp from the data to consider in the answers.
 But I ended up realizing that it would be useful to insert the date a message was sent if the question is time related.
 For instance, if the question is "when is Leyla travelling?", then a possible answer comes from the message "book me a flight for tomorrow" where the timestamp would be relevant to answer when Leyla is travelling.

+## Bonus 2: Data Insights

+The data is very coherent and structured.
+It is easy to access the usernames, timestamps, and messages with the JSON library in Python.
+There are no inconsistencies or missing data.